stanford-policylab/opp/data_readme.md

 - subject_race is based on raw column Race, passed through as raw_race
 - 2007 has partial data and looks suspect; 2017 is missing October, November, and December

+**2023 update**:
+- 53,526 new stops added.
+- We were did not obtain data covering the end of 2017.

 ## Statewide, WI
 ### 2010-01-01 to 2016-05-16